 The Agreement Cannot Overly Favor One Party

 Nevada law states that the terms and conditions of a prenuptial agreement must not be “unconscionable.”
 But there is no exact legal definition for the term unconscionable.
 Therefore, this is one of the most common legal gray areas.
 But it generally means that the agreement cannot overly favor one party.

 Las Vegas Prenuptial Agreement Attorneys

-Our experienced prenuptial agreement attorneys in Las Vegas can protect you from financial risks.
+We can protect you from financial risks.
 They will be able to identify the terms and conditions that might cause you harm if any future disputes arise.
-Jennifer V. Abrams and Vincent Mayo offer phone consultations as a courtesy at no charge.
+Attorneys Jennifer V. Abrams and Vincent Mayo offer phone consultations as a courtesy at no charge.
 Please call our office at 702-222-4021 and they’ll be glad to speak with you.